aubreyrjones/lemon-py/README.md

 Q. Doesn't the use of `_` as a variable name violate some standard or shadow some standard definition or something?

-A. I dunno.
-The compiler doesn't complain at all, and while I'd tend to avoid names like that in general use... in the context of grammar actions for building a _parse tree_, there's nothing interesting I can think of anything that it's a problem to shadow.
+A. I don't think so, I think it's just usually frowned on since it kinda disappears visually.
+The compiler doesn't complain at all, and while I'd tend to avoid names like that in general use... in the context of self-contained grammar actions for building a parse tree, there's nothing interesting I can think of that it's a problem to shadow.

 Historically, this project started out using `p` as the magic variable.
 But as I polished the interface and documentation, it became apparent that people might like to use `p` as a metavar much more than as the magic constructor.
+At the point, the only improvement I'm planning is automatic conversion of token to parse node types, if I can figure out how _not_ to pass a `Parser*` to every `Token`.